 Newcastle Dog & Cat Shelter’s Virtual Pet Show

 Since the 2020 pandemic, Newcastle Dog & Cat Shelter have had to discover creative online fundraising alternatives to popular in-person events.
 An annual event not to go amiss was the shelter’s pet show.
-With the help of its Facebook community and the Thyngs fundraising platform, the charity engaged supporters online with a virtual pet competition.
+With the help of its Facebook community and the Good Thyngs fundraising platform, the charity engaged supporters online with a virtual pet competition.

 Speaking good thyngs